bamos/snowglobe/README.md

 to output [Snowplow canonical output][canonical-output] for the pageviews as a tab separated file at `events.tsv`.

-## Prerequisites, installing, and configuring.
+# Prerequisites, installing, and configuration
 1. Install wget, Python, sbt, scala, and the JRE (&ge; 1.7).
 2. Ensure `JAVA_HOME` in `env.sh` contains a Java distribution
    version 1.7 or above.
 2. Run `./bootstrap.sh` to download Snowplow and GeoLite binaries.

-## Collecting and storing events to TSV files.
+# Collecting and storing events to TSV files
 On the server, start the collector and enricher with the following instructions, which can be done in a detached screen or tmux session, or run by an init daemon.